MeryemCiftciAly/my_sql_journey/sql_practice/mini_projects/bookstore/README.md

 ## Project Story

-Jason, the bookstore owner, kept a careful log of his inventory, including book IDs, titles, authors, published dates, prices, genres, discounts, and ISBN numbers.
-He also had a **partial orders record** tracking customer purchases in a spreadsheet.

-The SQL workflow here achieves the following:
+## Jason’s Bookstore Story

+Jason runs a small neighborhood bookstore.
+Every week, he updates his notebook with new titles, old classics, prices, and customer orders.

+But as his business grows, he starts running into problems:

+- Discounts aren’t always recorded consistently
+- Orders are tracked in a messy spreadsheet
+- Calculating revenue by hand takes too long

-1. Transform his inventory log into a structured **bookstore table** in SQL.
+To solve this, we imagine Jason moving his records into a structured **SQL database**.

-2. Insert sample orders data and reconcile it with the bookstore inventory.
-3. Calculate **unit price and total revenue**, taking discounts into account.
+### The Workflow

+In this exercise, we walk through that process step by step:

+1. **Create a bookstore table** that captures his full inventory.
+2. **Insert customer orders** from his old spreadsheet.
+3. **Update the orders table** to include book IDs, discounts, unit prices, and total revenue.
-4. Build a **complete orders table** that can be used for reporting, analysis, or exporting to Excel.
+4. **End up with a clean dataset** that Jason could use for reporting, analysis, or exporting into Excel.

+---

+This exercise is more than just SQL practice—it’s about showing how structured data can make life easier for small business owners like Jason.

 ---